JudeAlquiza/ContosoRetailApplication/Research/Security/ResearchOnSecurity.md

     }
    ```

 b.
 Inside of the AuthController.cs, let's add a CreateToken action to it.
 This CreateToken action needs to retrieve the user using the      UserManager, validate the password from the model against this user, and then generate the token.
+These steps are specified in the
+   code snippet below.

    ``` C#
     [Route("api/[controller]")]